Caruachi Dam

-The Caruachi Dam is a concrete gravity dam on the Caroní River in Bolivar state, Venezuela.
-It supports a hydroelectric power facility with a 2160 MW capacity.
-It is about 59 km downstream from the Guri Dam belonging to the Central Hidroeléctrica Simón Bolívar, and about 35 km from where the Caroni and Orinoco rivers meet at Ciudad Guayana.
+The Caruachi Dam is a concrete gravity dam across the Caroní River in Bolivar state, Venezuela.
+It supports a conventional hydroelectric power facility with 2160 MW of capacity.
+The dam is approximately 59 km downstream from the Guri Dam belonging to the Central Hidroeléctrica Simón Bolívar, and approximately 35 km from where the Caroni and Orinoco rivers meet at Ciudad Guayana.

-The dam
+The hydroelectric plant

-The first of the 180 MW Kaplan turbine-generators General Electric supplied for the project began commercial operation in April 2003; the 12th and final unit entered service on February 28, 2006, and entered into formal/fully commercial operation on 31 March 2006, when the project was officially inaugurated.
+The Caruachi hydroelectric plant (Central Hidroeléctrica Caruachi) was initially fitted with 180 MW Kaplan turbine-generators that General Electric supplied for the project and were commissioned in April 2003.
+The twelfth and final unit entered service on February 28, 2006, and entered into formal/fully commercial operation on 31 March 2006, when the project was officially inaugurated.

-The total installed capacity is 2,160 MW and the power plant will produce about 12 TW·h annually.
+The total installed capacity is 2160 MW and the power plant produces approximately 12 TWh annually.

 This project is formed jointly with the Central Hidroeléctrica Simón Bolívar in Guri, Antonio José de Sucre in Macagua and Manuel Piar in Tocoma (under construction), the development of Lower Caroní River hydroelectric resources and one of the world's largest hydro projects now in construction, that, when completed, EDELCA (Electrificación del Caroní CA) claims will save Venezuela the equivalent of 750,000 barrels of oil per day, compared to 300,000 currently.